Your Horoscope This Week: September 7 To 14

 Pisces, this month’s lunar eclipse was in your sign, meaning your whole identity, sense of self, and purpose is undergoing a transformation.
 It may feel raw right now, like the veil between you and the world has thinned.
 For some, this eclipse marked the end of a chapter, while for others it felt like a dramatic beginning.
 Either way, your sense of who you are is shifting.

-On Monday and Tuesday, the Aries Moon grounds you by focusing your attention on finances and values.
+On Tuesday and Wednesday, the Aries Moon grounds you by focusing your attention on finances and values.
 It’s like the Universe saying: yes, you’re evolving, but you also need to know what’s in your wallet and what you’re worth.
-Then, the Taurus Moon midweek moves energy into communication.
+Then, the Taurus Moon from Thursday moves energy into communication.
 This is an excellent time to journal, brainstorm, or finally express something you’ve been holding back.

-On Monday and Tuesday, the Aries Moon grounds you by focusing your attention on finances and values.
+On Tuesday and Wednesday, the Aries Moon grounds you by focusing your attention on finances and values.
 It’s like the Universe saying: yes, you’re evolving, but you also need to know what’s in your wallet and what you’re worth.
-Then, the Taurus Moon midweek moves energy into communication.
+Then, the Taurus Moon from Thursday moves energy into communication.
 This is an excellent time to journal, brainstorm, or finally express something you’ve been holding back.

 AdvertisementADVERTISEMENT